Khirbet Kerak: Location

-The tell of Khirbet Kerak lies where the Sea of Galilee empties into the Jordan river and the terrain rises by c.
+The tell of Khirbet Kerak lies where the Sea of Galilee empties into the Jordan River and the terrain rises by c.
 15 meters above the level of the lake.
 It is triangular in shape and approximately 1.2 km by 380 m (at its widest point), covering 60-75 acres.
 The Jordan river runs to the south, although it previously (until at least the medieval period) ran north and west of it.

 History

-The tell of Khirbet Kerak was at certain times the site of two twin towns, Bet Yerah and Sinnabris.
+The tell of Khirbet Kerak was at certain times the site of twin towns, Bet Yerah and Sinnabris.

-Bet Yerah

 Beth Yerah means "House of the Moon (god)".
 Though it is not mentioned in the Hebrew Bible or other Bronze or Iron Age sources, the name may preserve, at least in part, the Canaanite toponym of Ablm-bt-Yrh, "the city/fort (qrt) of his-majesty Yarih".
 As Ablm (Heb.
 Abel), this location is mentioned in the 14th century BCE Epic of Aqhat, and is thought to be a reference to the Early Bronze Age structure extant at Khirbet Kerak.

 The name Bet Yerah has generally been accepted and applied to the site of Khirbet Kerak, though the evidence for its being located there is circumstantial.

 Early Bronze Age (3300/3500-2200 BCE)

-The 2009 discovery at the tell of a stone palette with Egyptian motifs, including an ankh, points to trade/political relations with the First dynasty of Egypt, at approximately 3000 BCE.
 Excavators have identified four levels of occupation from the Early Bronze Age (EB).
 Architectural development shows the procession from (sometimes oval) pit dwellings (I) to mud-brick (II), to basalt foundations with mud-brick (III), and then on to basalt structures (IV), over approximately 1000 years.
+At its peak the site reached a size of 20 hectares with an 8 meter thick fortification wall.
+It was abandoned at the end of the Early Bronze III period.

+The 2009 discovery at the tell of a stone palette with Egyptian motifs, including an ankh, points to trade/political relations with the First dynasty of Egypt, at approximately 3000 BCE.